You are cordially invited to attend one of our:

 Start Date & Application Window

 Students attend year around with traditional holidays off.
-Students typically attend classes M-Th during daytime hours.
+Students typically attend classes M-F during daytime hours.
 Courses change on a quarterly basis and the class schedules change quarterly.

 Clinical affiliations may require alternate scheduling which may include regular work hours.
 Additional time is needed for studying, group projects and other homework outside of class.

 Upon satisfactory completion of the entry-level MOT degree—including completion of Level II fieldwork within twenty-four months following completion of academic preparation and upon recommendation of the faculty—the graduate is eligible to take the national certification examination administered by The National Board for Certification for Occupational Therapy (NBCOT).
 The board offers computerized examinations on demand throughout the year.